niplav/site/masturbation_and_attractiveness.md

 In case of them agreeing to go on a date, a time and place were agreed upon, and I came to the date to check whether they had showed up.

+The people who were approached were chosen by their attractiveness to the author.

 In the week following the last approach, I masturbated once every day.
 Afterwards, I repeated the procedure of approaching 100 men and 100 women with the same words from \_ to \_.